AdminL3/DJK_API/README.md

 - And your page URL in the script
 - Run the script

-##### HTML/Javascript:

-- Look at the specified Example

-- Use Wordpress snippet on your wordpress page:

-[snippet id="your-specified-id"]

 ### 3. Use the Wordpress Snippet

 - Use Wordpress snippet on your wordpress page:

 [snippet id="your-specified-id"]

----

-Features to be added:

-- [ ] Snippet Previews